kendrickcc/odm-aws-wf1/README.md

 ### Terraform State Destroy

 Sometimes the state file becomes out of sync, probably due to a change outside of Terraform, i.e. using the AWS Dashboard.
 This will be evident when Destroy workflow fails.
 Run this workflow to reset everything.

+## OpenDroneMap

+After 5 minutes, WebODM, ClusterODM and nodeODM nodes should be ready to acesss.
+Open the `B - Terraform Apply` action, and select `Terraform Apply` until you see `Terraform Output`.
+Expand this section and you should see IP addresses for the nodes.
+Open a browser to the public IP address.

+- [public ip]:8000 WebODM
+- [public ip]:8001 ClusterODM (Yes, this is changed from the default port of 10000)

+Since there is a node on the WebODM/ClusterODM server, you can add it to the ClusterODM using `localhost` and port `3001`.
+For the other servers, use the private IP address, then use port `3000`.